Mitzi McCall: Early life

-Early career
+Career

-Steiner had the Kiddie Castle program in Pittsburgh.
+Steiner hosted the Kiddie Castle television program in Pittsburgh.
 She received national attention in 1952 via an Associated Press story about a five-year-old Pittsburgh girl with a cleft palate who spoke her first words while watching the actress in a pantomime on television.
 Afterward, doctors "didn't know what to say.
 They held a special meeting, examined Claire, and told the happy parents that she was cured."

 In 1953, she was featured on Studio 10, a program on KFSD-TV in San Diego, California.
 She performed in productions at The Pittsburgh Playhouse before heading to Hollywood.
 Around 1955, she adopted the surname McCall to use professionally, inspired by McCall's magazine.

-She appeared on Rowan & Martin's Laugh-In and was also a series regular on such television series as Life Goes On and (with her husband) on Silk Stalkings.
+She appeared on Rowan & Martin's Laugh-In and was also a series regular on such television series as Life Goes On and (with her husband, Charlie Brill) on Silk Stalkings.
 On animated series, she provided the voice of Auntie Marina in Snorks, the voice of Mother Goose in Mother Goose and Grimm, the voice of Sylvia Jenkins in Free for All, and a variety of voices on The Paw Paws.
 She played Miriam Lerner on Alright Already.
 Other credits include guest appearances on The Twilight Zone, Maude, Dharma & Greg, and Chuck, as well as voice over work for many cartoons.
 In 1971, she was the voice of Penny on The Flintstones spin-off The Pebbles and Bamm-Bamm Show.
 She was a panelist on the game show Match Game during its 1970s revival, and appeared with Charlie Brill on Tattletales.

-McCall and Brill
+Ed Sullivan Show

 McCall and Charlie Brill appeared on The Ed Sullivan Show on February 9, 1964, the episode that featured the U.S. television debut of The Beatles.
 As the last act to go on before the Beatles' second set, they performed a hastily truncated version of their full act before a studio audience of impatient Beatles fans who showed little interest in their comedy; Brill said that he and McCall "laid the biggest egg of all time".
 Their act can be seen on the DVD of the Beatles' appearances on the Sullivan show.
 They were interviewed in 2005 for the "Big Break" episode of Public Radio International radio program This American Life, regarding their Beatles-Sullivan experience, including a dressing room encounter with John Lennon, whom they did not recognize.
 The poor reception to their appearance derailed their career for the next six months.

 In 1967, McCall and Brill had a comedy recording, From Our Point of View, released by ABC Records.
 Later that year, the duo signed with Congressional Records.
 They continued to perform until the 1980s.